andrewwillette/PythonSockets/README.md

         if self.jsonheader is None:
             self.process_jsonheader()

-The _read() method is called first.
-It calls socket.recv() to read data from the socket and store it in a receive buffer.
+The <code>_read()</code> method is called first.
+It calls <code>socket.recv()</code> to read data from the socket and store it in a receive buffer.
 Remember that when socket.recv() is called, all of the data that makes up a complete message may not have arrived yet. socket.recv() may need to be called again.
 This is why there are state checks for each part of the message before calling the appropriate method to process it.

 Before a method processes its part of the message, it first checks to make sure enough bytes have been read into the receive buffer.
 If there are, it processes its respective bytes, removes them from the buffer and writes its output to a variable that's used by the next processing stage.
 Since there are three components to a message, there are three state checks and process method calls: